-Fine suspended particulate matter having aerodynamic diameters of less than 10 (РМ10) and 2.5 µm (РМ2.5) can be dangerous air pollutants, which necessitates operational monitoring.
-Of the 1113 major Russian cities. only a few monitor industrial emissions of PM10 and PM2.5.
-Here, we set a goal to develop an approach for using mobile multiwave (1064, 532 and 355 nm) lidar to estimate the concentration of PM10 and PM2.5.
-This approach was implemented for Belgorod, where 1378 sources of air pollution with anthropogenic dust, primarily carbonate composition, were registered.
-We have developed algorithms with seven stages of assessing the spatial distribution and monitoring of РМ10 and РМ2.5.
-This algorithm implementation made it possible to establish that, in the sum of emissions of all particulate matter, the fine-mode particle fraction from tall sources of cement and construction material production (pipes with a height of ≥ 50 m) was 39%.
-Using GIS–mapping of fields of the total suspended particulate matter content (TSP) and ratios РМ10/TSP and РМ2.5/TSP installed, excesses in РМ10 and РМ2.5 up to 2.5 and to 2.8 times greater than the maximum single the threshold limit value were observed.
-Tall sources share of cement plants increased in proportion to the increase in distance from the source and equaled for РМ10 – 40–85% and for PM2.5 – 43–91%.
-We demonstrate the value of lidar as the basis for an optimal emissions monitoring network of particulate matters for environmental policy making.
+Fine suspended particulate matter with an aerodynamic diameter smaller than 10 (РМ10) or 2.5 µm (РМ2.5) can be a dangerous air pollutant necessitating operational monitoring.
+Of the 1113 major Russian cities, however, only a few monitor industrial emissions of PM10 and PM2.5.
+Here, we develop an approach to using mobile multi-wave (1064, 532, and 355 nm) lidar to estimate the concentration of PM10 and PM2.5.
+This approach was implemented for Belgorod, where 1378 sources of air pollution with anthropogenic dust, primarily of carbonate composition, were registered.
+We have developed algorithms with seven stages of assessing the spatial distribution and monitoring of РМ10 and РМ2.5, which made it possible to establish that fine-mode particles from tall sources of cement and construction material production (pipes with a height of ≥ 50 m) contributed 39% of the total particulate matter emissions.
+Using GIS to map the fields of the total suspended particulate matter (TSP) and determining the ratios of РМ10/TSP and РМ2.5/TSP, excesses in РМ10 and РМ2.5 up to 2.5 and 2.8 times greater, respectively, than the maximum threshold limit were observed.
+Tall sources’ contribution to emissions increased in proportion to the distance from the source, resulting in 40–85% of the РМ10 and 43–91% of the PM2.5.
+We demonstrate how lidar can be applied to optimize a particulate matter emissions monitoring network for environmental policy making.